kyryl-opens-ml/ai-engineering/README.md

 ## Setup

 1. Clone the repo and create a Python **3.10+** virtual environment.
 2. Each module is a self-contained example with its own dependencies.
-Check the module's `README.md` or `PRACTICE.md` for installation instructions.
+Check the module's `README.md` for installation instructions.
 3. Format the code with `ruff format` and run `ruff check` to verify style.

 ## Project structure